-Neither we nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the common stock.
-In addition, neither we nor the underwriters make any representation that the underwriters will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.
+Neither we nor the representatives make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the common stock.
+In addition, neither we nor the representatives make any representation that the underwriters will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.

-The underwriters are three of the six placement agents under Philadelphia Suburban Water's medium term note program.
-In addition, the underwriters have engaged in transactions with and performed various financial advisory, investment banking, brokerage and other services for us and our subsidiaries in the past and may do so from time to time in the future.
+The representatives of the underwriters are three of the six placement agents under Philadelphia Suburban Water's medium term note program.
+In addition, the representatives of the underwriters have engaged in transactions with and performed various financial advisory, investment banking, brokerage and other services for us and our subsidiaries in the past and may do so from time to time in the future.